torus/Suffix-Array/about.md

 Code
 --------

-This application is based on the code from
+This program is based on the code from
 Paul Zirkle, Joe Hogue, *iPhone Game Development*, O'Reilly, 2009
 <br/>
 http://sourceforge.net/projects/iphonegamebook/files/